permasigner/permasigner/docs/usage/run-on-ios.md

 ## Run from Source

 * Install NewTerm 2 from [Chariz](https://repo.chariz.com) using your favorite package manager
-* Clone this repository with `git clone https://github.com/permasigner/permasigner && cd permasigner`
-    * If this fails, install git with `su root -c apt install git`.
+* Install permasigner with `pip install -U git+https://github.com/permasigner/permasigner`

 {% hint style="info" %}
 If you have extra entitlements, append the `-e` flag when running the script.
 If you don't know what this means, you can ignore this.